Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/cp-outage-handling.md

 We do not recommend using backup nodes to proxy traffic though it's possible.
 The backup job enlarges the attack surface of a proxying DP, and contribute significantly to the P99 delay.
 You need to know the risk if you want to deloy it this way, and the DP needs to be at least `3.6.0.0` to be provisioned with backup configuration when it's configured as a backup node.

-Although a single backup node is sufficient for all deployments, if you want multiple backup nodes it's well supported since `3.6.0.0`.
-A leader election algorithm is applied to select one from designated backup nodes to do the backup job.
+Although a single backup node is sufficient for all deployments, you can also configure additional backup nodes.
+A leader election algorithm selects one node from the group of designated backup nodes to do the backup job.

+{% endif_version %}

 For more information about the data that is set in the environment variables, review the [AWS environment variable configuration documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).